Practice Areas Bakersfield Car Accident Lawyers

 What Kinds of Compensation Can I Get for Car Accident Injuries?

-There are two basic kinds of damages you may be able to receive to compensate you for car accident injuries:
+There are two basic kinds of damages you may be able to receive car accident compensation from:

 In rare instances, a jury may award you punitive damages.
 Punitive damages are intended to punish defendants who acted with extreme negligence and disregard for others’ safety